-The groups conduct their research in their own time, meeting regularly over a nine-month period with both Mentor and Shepherd for input and guidance and presenting their progress at appropriate force governance boards.
+The groups conduct their research in their own time, meeting regularly over a nine-month period with both Mentor and Shepherd for input and guidance.

-The series of masterclasses during the research period provides an opportunity for participants to hear more academic, internal and external speakers on topics related to research, policing and change management and to present their progress to peers in other groups, a wider academic audience and senior SWP staff.
+The series of masterclasses during the research period provides an opportunity for participants to hear more academic, internal and external speakers on topics related to research, policing and change management.

-The series will culminate in a formal presentation to the SWP Chief Officer Group, together with a short, written report on their findings, interpretation of the evidence and recommendations in relation to the force's strategic direction.
+The series culminates in a formal presentation to the SWP Chief Officer Group, together with a short, written report on their findings, interpretation of the evidence and recommendations in relation to the force's strategic direction.
 Participants also have the option to submit their work to the Chartered Management Institute for a formal external accreditation.

 For more information please contact UPSI Research Fellow Trudy Lowe.